 The Notebooks are relatively consistent in linking ideas with perception.
-For example, one candidate definitions of “idea” is as follows “By Idea I mean any sensible or imaginable thing” (N 775:93).
-The link to perception is also emphasized in (N 572:71): “I Defy any man to Imagine or conceive perception without an Idea or an Idea without perception”.
-But the Notebooks also show Berkeley wavering over the question of whether it is only the immediate ideas of sense-perception that are ideas or whether we also receive ideas from a source akin to Lockean reflection.
-At times he seems to take a view consistent with the vast majority of passages in the Principles and Dialogues and opts for a strictly imagistic understanding of ideas.
-For example, at (N 490:61) he remarks on the wisdom of tying ideas to “things sensible” and at (N 657a:80) he writes that “properly speaking Idea is the picture of the Imagination’s making…” See also (N 176a:24).
-But other entries in the Notebooks are closer to the passage from (PHK 1) cited above.
-See, for example, (N 571:71).
-Further evidence that Berkeley was conflicted on this issue comes from the fact that in the entries where he allows some kind of internal sense he takes different positions on how it should be categorized and what relation it has to sense-perception.
+For example, one candidate definition of “idea” is as follows: “By Idea I mean any sensible or imaginable thing” (N 775:93).
+The link to perception is also emphasized in (N 572:71): “I Defy any man to Imagine or conceive perception without an Idea or an Idea without perception.”
+But the Notebooks also show Berkeley wavering over the question of whether it is only the immediate ideas of sense perception that are ideas or whether we also receive ideas from a source akin to Lockean reflection.
+At times, he seems to take a view consistent with the vast majority of passages in the Principles and Dialogues and opts for a strictly imagistic understanding of ideas.
+For example, at N 490:61 he remarks on the wisdom of tying ideas to “things sensible” and at (N 657a:80) he writes that “properly speaking Idea is the picture of the Imagination’s making…” (see also N 176a:24).
+But other entries in the Notebooks are closer to the passage from PHK 1 cited above (see, for example, N 571:71).
+Further evidence that Berkeley was conflicted on this issue comes from the fact that in the entries where he allows some kind of internal sense he takes different positions on how it should be categorized and what relation it has to sense perception.
 He sometimes suggests that external sense gives us perception whereas the latter gives us something called thought (N 280:34 and 286:35).
 Elsewhere it appears he is willing to collapse the distinction (N 571:71).

-All of this might suggest something like the following: In the Notebooks, Berkeley was initially torn between an account of ideas that was purely imagistic and one that recognized ideas from both sensation and reflection.
+All of this might suggest something like the following.
+In the Notebooks, Berkeley was initially torn between an account of ideas that was purely imagistic and one that recognized ideas from both sensation and reflection.
 By the time of his published works he had opted for the former view and this is confirmed by the majority of relevant passages in those works.
-But there are nonetheless some leftover relics of his previous indecision in passages like (PHK 1).
+But there are nonetheless some leftover relics of his previous indecision in passages such as PHK 1.
 This interpretation, which recognizes a diachronic development in Berkeley’s thinking, can be further supported by noting the advent of notions in his later work.
-As will be discussed in more detail below, the introduction of his concept provides further evidence that the passage from (PHK 1) does not accurately capture Berkeley’s mature views.
+As will be discussed in more detail below, the introduction of this concept provides further evidence that the passage from PHK 1 does not accurately capture Berkeley’s mature views.

 How does this compare with Locke?
 Unlike Berkeley, Locke did preface his work with a discussion of ideas, a definition of the term, and an indication of the philosophical work he thought ideas might accomplish.
 Of course, these features of Locke’s text do leave a great deal to be desired.
 Locke was not as clear about any of these issues as he might have been.
 But while Locke might not have been perfectly clear, he was at least remarkably consistent.
 Specifically, he was consistent in maintaining that an idea is just whatever it is that the mind happens to have in it when doing its work of thinking, perceiving, and knowing.
 Consider the following passages: